 Gulfport is an artisan community and art was the focus in February with two major art shows – the 2Cool Art Show held inside at the historic Casino ballroom and the Gulfport Fine Arts Festival held outdoors in Veterans Park.
-The 8th annual 2Cool Art show was held during the First weekend in February.
+The annual 2Cool Art show was held during the First weekend in February.
 This delightful show featured 35 artists representing visual and functional works made from wood, ceramics, photography, metal, glass, mixed media, and jewelry.
 The thing I like best about this show is that while the work quality is exceptional, the show is held in an intimate venue, allowing guests time to admire pieces and chat with artists.

 In late February, we shifted our focus from art to pets.
 One thing is certain – we gay folks love our critters.
 One of my favorite events of the year is Get Rescued.
 During this event, the town of Gulfport blocks off Beach Boulevard and showcase as many rescue organizations as possible.
 My puppy, Joy, and I love this event.
 She is quite the performer and loves her role as “belle of the ball” in a crowd like that!

-On March 2nd, it was time to show off Gulfport’s eclectic mix of homes.
-The 14th annual Pink Flamingo Tour of Homes was a huge success with a total of 830 tickets sold.
+In March, it was time to show off Gulfport’s eclectic mix of homes.
+The annual Pink Flamingo Tour of Homes was a huge success with a total of 830 tickets sold.
 According to event co-chair Caron Schwartz, the tour featured twelve properties all located west of Beach Boulevard and south of Gulfport Boulevard.
 Since this year’s selection of homes bordered Boca Ciega Bay, the theme was “Sashay by the Seaside.”
 The tour also included two condos in Town Shores.
 The highlight of the event, for me, was the “tiny home” parked outside the registration area.
 The Pink Flamingo Tour of Homes is a fundraiser for the Gulfport Merchants Chamber and organized and run by a team of volunteers, myself included.

 Yes, our town loves to host events for Gulfport’s residents and visitors, which means we need you to come back for more to keep them successful.
 I hope to see you in town for the next one.

 Have a Gulfport event we’ve missed that you’d like to feature on OUTCOAST.com?
-Submit theHave a Gulfport event we’ve missed that you’d like to feature on OUTCOAST.com?
 Submit the event here.